Bell OH-58 Kiowa: RAID

-In 1989, Congress mandated that the Army National Guard would take part in the country's "war on drugs", enabling them to aid federal, state and local law enforcement agencies with "special congressional entitlements".
+In 1989, Congress mandated that the Army National Guard take part in the US war on drugs, enabling them to aid federal, state and local law enforcement agencies with "special congressional entitlements".
 In response, the Army National Guard Bureau created the Reconnaissance and Aerial Interdiction Detachments (RAID) in 1992, consisting of aviation units in 31 states with 76 specially modified OH-58A helicopters to assume the reconnaissance/interdiction role in the fight against illegal drugs.
-During 1994, 24 states conducted more than 1,200 aerial counterdrug reconnaissance and interdiction missions, conducting many of these missions at night.
+In 1994, 24 states conducted more than 1,200 aerial counterdrug reconnaissance and interdiction missions, conducting many of these missions at night.
 Eventually, the program was expanded to cover 32 states and consisting of 116 aircraft, including dedicated training aircraft at the Western Army Aviation Training Site (WAATS) in Marana, Arizona.

 The RAID program's mission has now been expanded to include the war against terrorism and supporting U.S. Border Patrol activities in support of homeland defense.
 The National Guard RAID units' Area of Operation (AO) is the only one in the Department of Defense that is wholly contained within the borders of the United States.